magik-sword/Fetal-Health-Classification/README.md

 ### Training

 After the initial baseline model, the target column was label encoded for the XGBoost models.
 Multiple XGBoost models were trained using default hyperparameters, SMOTE, or Random Oversampling and then compared using macro-averaged F1-score and confusion matrices.
 Grid Search was then used on the best performing model.
 The main issue during training was that the suspect class had noticeably lower F1-scores and the confusion matrices showed that it was mislabeling instances more often than the other two classes.
-This is likely due to the fact that the suspect class often overlapped with the other classes in the data and there were very few features that effectively separated it from the other two.
+This is likely due to the suspect class often overlapping with the other classes in the data, resulting in poor separation between the classes.

 ### Performance Comparison